A Child Lost at Sea

 No commercial releases on Sonobeat Records

 Let's set the stage: it's Austin, Texas, during the late '60s.
 Performing regularly at Austin's hottest college and teen music venues, Georgetown Medical Band pioneers a folksy psychedelic sound featuring guitarist extraordinaire Johnny Richardson.
 GTMB, as the group becomes known, is formed in 1967 by students at Southwestern University in Georgetown, Texas, a few miles up Interstate Highway 35 from Austin.
 Founding members are Richardson, Chuck Greenwood, Bob Snider, Jim Abston, Rick Cobb, and Bill Dodge.
 Although he joins GMB later, Gary P. Nunn recalls in his 2018 memoir At Home With The Armadillo that the founding members all are pre-med students, though not many go on to med school.

 GTMB rapidly gains popularity in Austin, performing at the downtown hippie dance hall Vulcan Gas Company in January and February 1968 and again in March, May, and June 1969.
-The band also frequently plays Austin's Jade Room, and rapidly becomes known throughout Central Texas, playing gigs in Brownwood, Temple, and Waco.
-Only a week after taking 5th place in Austin's 1968 Aquafest Battle of the Bands, GTMB takes 1st place in the Teen-Age Fair Battle of the Bands at Houston's Astrohall, winning a $400 gift certificate from Fender guitars and $150 in cash – the package is valued at over $3,800 in 2016 dollars – and the opportunity to sign a recording contract with International Artists Records (the Houston-based label for which the 13th Floor Elevators record).
+The band also frequently plays Austin's Jade Room and rapidly becomes well-known throughout Central Texas, playing gigs in Brownwood, Temple, and Waco.
+Only a week after taking 5th place in Austin's 1968 Aquafest Battle of the Bands, GTMB takes 1st place in the Teen-Age Fair Battle of the Bands at Houston's Astrohall, winning a $400 gift certificate from Fender Guitars and $150 in cash – the package is valued at over $3,800 in 2016 dollars – and the opportunity to sign a recording contract with International Artists Records (the Houston-based label for which the 13th Floor Elevators record).
 The band passes on the offer to record for International Artists, opening the door for a recording session with Sonobeat.